This article is half-done without your Comment! *** Please share your thoughts via Comment ***

-This is also dependent on the ordering of the Index data because If matched key found from the top pages, Index Scan is not required.
+Index scanning is also dependent on the ordering of the Index data because If matched key found from the top pages, Index Scan is not required.

-The Row Lookups also involved in Index Scanning because matched Index key has to fetch data from the data page so Index Scanning is very costly for the big table.
+The Row Lookups also involved in Index Scanning because matched Index key has to fetch data from the data page, so Index Scanning is very costly for the big table.

 Index Seek is opposite the Table Scan and Index Scan.

-It touches the only qualified row index rather than scanning whole Index Pages and after that, it fetches only qualified data page.
+It touches the only qualified row index rather than scanning whole Index Pages, and after that, it fetches only qualified data page.

 When we are fetching less number of records with the specific filter, the planner has to choose Index Seek to fetch and scan only qualified data.

-Index Seek operation is much faster than Index Scan and also it does not require more CPU and I/O resources.
+Index Seek operation is much faster than Index Scan, and also it does not require more CPU and I/O resources.